-Copies of the job description and further assistance and information can be obtained from Ayana Lewis, Office of Strategic Partnerships (alewis@philasd.org).
-The Recruitment Team in the Office of Talent posts the position online, and recruits and screens candidates to develop an eligibility pool.
-Recruitment will then work with schools to identify candidates who are the right fit for their community, per the Assistant Program Coordinator/Community Partnerships specialty job description.
-Once a candidate is identified, Recruitment sends the offer letter to the candidate and the Specialist Team in the Office of Talent will process candidates.
+Assistant Program Coordinators have specialities.
+Job Descriptions posted by Talent Partners should clarify which speciality the school is seeking.
+Once a candidate is identified from the eligibility list, Recruitment sends the offer letter to the candidate and the Specialist Team in the Office of Talent will process candidates.
 The position reports to the principal.
 The principal is responsible for their orientation to the role at their school and manages the employee.